-‘How to Be Alone’ author Lane Moore has made the perfect digital show to feel connected while apart
+‘How to Be Alone’ author Lane Moore has made the perfect digital show for feeling connected while apart

 — Lane Moore (@hellolanemoore) March 24, 2020

-Once the wellness checkup top is finished, Moore moves on to play a 1980s board game called Heartthrob with her audience.
-It’s one of those games for tween girls that in hindsight seems reprehensible, where they have to choose the most fitting boyfriend from three hunky potential suitors.
-While she recites provided factoids about each of the randomly chosen hunks—and sometimes improvises songs about them—the audience votes on which criminally young man should end up as Moore’s steady.
-(Anyone whose pick matches hers gets “a point,” which is as meaningless as it sounds.)

 After she finishes playing the fake romantic board game, it’s time to play the fake romantic video game that’s proven Moore’s most reliably successful project ever: Tinder Live.
-It’s a show where she projects her phone onto a big screen and has a panel of comedians assist her and a live audience in punishing Tinder’s more aggressive users.
+Ordinarily, it’s a show where she projects her phone onto a big screen and a panel of comedians assists her and a live audience in teasing Tinder’s more aggressive users.
 Essentially, it’s non-malevolent comedy catfishing.

 The quarantine version of the show works pretty much the same way, with folks in the Twitch chat voting on whom Moore should swipe right or left on.
-One side effect of the game, though, is demonstrating how the dynamic on Tinder is different during quarantine time—in a positive way.
+One side effect of the game, though, is demonstrating how dating dynamics are different during this time of mass alone-ness—in a positive way.

 Aside from an increasing prevalence of coronavirus jokes in dudes’ profiles, and the horrifying lack of excuses for not texting back anymore, Moore has noticed that the quarantine has ushered in a paradigm shift in pre-hookup communication.